-For the year ended December 31, 2023, the carrying value of trade receivables sold to BOW in connection with the purchase program was \$629.1 million.
-In exchange for the sale of trade receivables, we received cash of \$625.3 million.
-For the year ended December 31, 2023, the sale of the receivables resulted in a loss of \$3.7 million, recorded in other expense, net in our consolidated statement of operations.
-For the year ended December 31, 2023, we have collected and remitted \$553.2 million in cash to BOW.
-As of December 31, 2023, cash remaining to be collected on behalf of BOW was \$75.9 million, which has been removed from our consolidated balance sheet as of December 31, 2023 and is reflected as cash provided by operating activities in the consolidated statement of cash flows.
+(1) Represents carrying value of trade receivables sold to BMO.

+As of December 31, 2024, we are not actively utilizing the program and there are no outstanding balances to be collected on behalf of BMO.
+At December 31, 2023, cash remaining to be collected on behalf of BMO was \$75.9 million which has been removed from our consolidated balance sheet as of December 31, 2023, and is reflected as cash provided by operating activities in the consolidated statement of cash flows in the same period.
 There were no such balances at December 31, 2022.
 The carrying value of the sold receivables approximated the fair value at December 31, 2023.